akfullfo/taskforce/README.md

 ```
 sets up two events.
 The *file_change* event is triggered whenever a file in the *path* list changes.
 The *self* event is triggered when the command executable file changes.
 It is really just shorthand for the equivalent *file_change* event.

-In this case, when the configuration file is changed, the command defined as *reconfig* will be run.
+In this case, the *file_change* event will trigger when the configuration file is changed.
+That will cause the *reconfig* command from the `commands` list to run.
 That resolves to this command:
 ```
 db_server_ctl -p /var/run/db_server.pid reload
 ```